Skip to content

 The cover of the 52nd Volume of the Urban Analytics and City Science journal.

-Learn how ‘text-as-data’ approaches uncover patterns in transportation technology adoption, as featured in Urban Analytics and City Science.
+Learn how ‘text-as-data’ uncovers patterns in transportation technology adoption in Urban Analytics and City Science.

 Institutional Affiliations